ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 They were eating at the Sheridan hotel.
 Hero had invited Brent to stay at his home during winter break, while he was travelling in Canada for a project.
-Hero needed someone to watch his dog, and Brent needed a quiet place to finish his college application essays.
+Hero needed someone to watch his dog, and Brent needed a quiet place to finish his college applications.

 ---

-Brent took the long Metro Rapid Transit ride to the edge of the city, and then walked up a winding road bordered by tufted grass.
+Brent took the long MRT ride to the edge of the city, and then walked up a winding road bordered by tufted grass.
 It was drizzling.

 It was refreshing to wake up in Hero's home.
-The winter sun had warmed the wooden floors of the guest bedroom, inviting Brent to get out of bed.
+The winter sun warmed the wooden floors of the guest bedroom, inviting Brent to get out of bed.

 Brent ate breakfast sitting beneath one of the pieces of calligraphy that Hero had helped him read and understand.